Freetz/freetz/make/README.md

      - [Weitere Screenshots](../docs/make/sispmctl.md#weitere-screenshots)

   * **<u>slang: S-Lang 2.3.1a (binary only)</u><a id='slang'></a>**<br>
-    S-Lang is a powerful interpreted language that may be embedded
+    S-Lang is a powerful interpreted language that may be embedded into an application to make the application extensible.
+Note: at the moment this options causes only libslang to be included in the image, i.e. S-Lang shell support is disabled.

   * **<u>Slurm 0.3.3 (binary only)</u><a id='slurm'></a>**<br>
     slurm - yet another network load monitor slurm started as a FreeBSD port of the Linux ppp link monitor called pppstatus by Gabriel Montenegro. features: - "realtime" traffic statistics - three graph modes: combined RX and TX and two split views - can monitor any network device - curses ascii graphics